Basel watchdog shifts emphasis to fine-tuning bank rules

 Much of the effectiveness of global regulation is more down to the people operating in the sector, as opposed to the rules prescribed, Coen said, adding the Basel Committee would publish a paper later this year on corporate governance.

-The culture of banking has been often criticised by lawmakers, most recently over allegations that HSBC’s private bank in Switzerland helped customers dodge tax.
+The culture of banking has been often criticized by lawmakers, most recently over allegations that HSBC’s private bank in Switzerland helped customers dodge tax.